mk-fg/pulseaudio-mixer-cli/README.md

 - Make number row keys ("1" to "0") set fixed levels (out of max) - e.g. "1" for
   0%, "0" for 100%, to avoid wasting time on fiddling with left-right keys when you know exactly what you want.

+- Check if stream name attribute can change over the stream lifetime (e.g. mpv online radio stream), listen for signals for such changes or poll stream name attr every few seconds (optionally).